pypa/cibuildwheel/README.md

       - cibuildwheel --output-dir wheelhouse
     ```

-  Then setup a deployment method by following the [Travis CI deployment docs](https://docs.travis-ci.com/user/deployment/).
+  Then setup a deployment method by following the [Travis CI deployment docs](https://docs.travis-ci.com/user/deployment/), or see [Delivering to PyPI](#delivering-to-pypi) below.

 - Create an `appveyor.yml` file in your repo.